spatialaudio/jackclient-python/CONTRIBUTING.rst

    git clone https://github.com/spatialaudio/jackclient-python.git
    cd jackclient-python
-   python3 -m pip install --user -e .
+   python3 -m pip install -e .

 ... where ``-e`` stands for ``--editable``.
 This way, your installation always stays up-to-date, even if you pull new